crossplane/crossplane/docs/workload/aws/demo.md

 1. (Optional) On the Options page, tag your stack resources.
 Choose Next.
 1. On the Review page, choose Create.
 1. When your stack is created, select it in the console and choose Outputs.
-1. Replace EKS_VPC, EKS_ROLE_ARN, EKS_SUBNETS, EKS_SECURITY_GROUP in cluster/examples/workloads/wordpress-aws/provider.yaml with values from previous step (vpcId, subnetIds, securityGroupIds).
-Note EKS_SECURITY_GROUP needs to be replaced twice in file.
+1. Replace `EKS_VPC`, `EKS_ROLE_ARN`, `EKS_SUBNETS`, `EKS_SECURITY_GROUP` in cluster/examples/workloads/wordpress-aws/provider.yaml with values from previous step (vpcId, subnetIds, securityGroupIds).
+Note `EKS_SECURITY_GROUP` needs to be replaced twice in file.
-1. Replace REGION in cluster/examples/workloads/wordpress-aws/provider.yaml with the region you selected in VPC creation.
+1. Replace `REGION` in cluster/examples/workloads/wordpress-aws/provider.yaml with the region you selected in VPC creation.

 ### Create an RDS subnet group
 1. Navigate to aws console in same region as eks clsuter